biodunfoluso/LITA-CAPSTONE-PROJECT-1/README.md

 1. To track the top selling subscription types

-Il.
-Understanding customer behavor.
+2. Understanding customer behavor.

-III.
-To identify key trends in cancellations and renewals.
+3. To identify key trends in cancellations and renewals.

-IV.
-To interpret and present the analysison power Bi Dashboard.
+4. To interpret and present the analysison power Bi Dashboard.

-Tools used
+### Tools used

 Ms. Excel, and power Bi

-STEPS APPLIED
+### STEPS APPLIED

 A. Using Ms Excel, to show the report of the following by creating pivot tables for summarisation with slicer in connection  for interraction.
 Additional column was created foŕ subscription Duration using

 =DATEDIF(Subscription Start,SubscriptionEnd, "d")

-LIST OF PIVOT TABLES
+### LIST OF PIVOT TABLES

 I. Pivot table 3--Subscription Count by Region